FYDE-S2020/arduino-lab-1-jason-math/Report.md

 6. What is the difference between synchronous and asynchronous communication?

-    Synchronous is used everything operates at the same speed and controlled by a clock.
-Asynchrous is used for devices that operate at different speeds and controlled by an external interrupt "ready" signal to know when there is data to be read.
+    Synchronous is used so everything operates at the same speed and is controlled by a clock.
+Asynchronous is used for devices that operate at different speeds and controlled by an external interrupt "ready" signal to know when there is data to be read.

 7. Profile of UART: Sent X bytes in Y time